calidion/aex/README.md

 Decorator `@filter` will filter `body` , `params` and `query` data for you, and provide fallbacks respectively for each invalid data processing.

+If the filtering rules are passed, then you will get a clean data from `scope.extracted`.

+You can access `scope.extracted.body`, `scope.extracted.params` and `scope.extracted.query` if you filtered them.

+But still you can access `req.body`, `req.query`, `req,params` after filtered.

 Reference [node-form-validator](https://github.com/calidion/node-form-validator) for detailed usage.

 ```ts